 The average cost of kitchen cabinet door replacement will vary with the material you choose and how many door replacements you need.
 Replacing kitchen cabinet doors will cost anywhere from $50 to $90 per door, depending on the wood species and size.
 Keep in mind that a solid wood hard maple door will cost more than a white rigid thermofoil (RTF) or medium-density fiberboard (MDF) door or drawer.
 Drawer fronts will range from $30 to $50.
 That's much more cost-effective than replacing the entire cabinet layout in your home.

 To adequately compare cabinet replacing versus cabinet refacing, consider the pros and cons of refacing, as well.
 Getting new cabinet doors and drawer fronts comes with the following benefits and drawbacks.

 PROS OF REFACING YOUR CABINETS

 Replacing just your cabinet doors and drawer fronts is a much more efficient option than replacing your entire cabinet system.
 You'll find that bathroom and kitchen cabinet refacing comes with plenty of pros, including:

-- A DIY solution: If you have the time, you can reface your cabinets yourself, which will save you money and give you the satisfaction of transforming your home yourself.
+A DIY solution: If you have the time, you can replace cabinets yourself, which will save you money and give you the satisfaction of transforming your home yourself.
 If you're a contractor handling the cabinet refacing job, you can market it as a quick and simple solution to transform a space.

 Continued use of your kitchen or bathroom: Since you'll only remodel the cabinet doors, you can still use your kitchen or bathroom.
 Installing replacement kitchen doors means you may not even have to pack up all your items.